Who we are and what we do

 We cannot give legal advice, or tell you which solicitors or lawyers to use, because we are independent.
 We do, however, have guidance on

 We don't take complaints about solicitors providing poor service; we deal mainly with cases of fraud, misconduct and dishonesty.
 The Legal Ombudsman is the organisation that handles complaints about poor service.
 We cannot refund or reduce legal fees.
 See our information on how to report a solicitor or firm to find out more about the best way to resolve a problem with your solicitor.

 Where we fit with other approved regulators

 The Legal Services Board is responsible for overseeing the regulation of all lawyers in England and Wales.
 There are then eight separate regulators directly regulating the different types of lawyer on a day-to-day basis.

 The different types of lawyer, and their approved regulators, are as follows:

 The SRA and the Council for Licensed Conveyancers (CLC) have powers to regulate the firms within which different types of lawyer work.
 The CLC has the power to regulate firms providing conveyancing and probate services.
 The SRA is able to regulate all types of legal work a firm may deliver, including conveyancing and probate services.

 Lawyers are allowed to set up law firms with other lawyers and non-lawyers.
-This means that while individuals are regulated by their own approved regulator, the firm for which they work will be regulated by either the SRA or the CLC.
+This means that, while individuals are regulated by their own approved regulator, the firm for which they work are regulated by either the SRA or the CLC.

-Firms are primarily responsible for ensuring compliance with regulators, however individuals within those firms are responsible for their own conduct.
+Firms are primarily responsible for ensuring compliance with regulators.
+But individuals within those firms are responsible for their own conduct.